Water is essential to all life. Despite our politics, passions, race, religion, or socio-economic status, we are all part of one watershed.

-Resolution #1: We will model strong female roles and fully value women’s contributions.
+Resolution #1: We will model strong female roles and fully value female contributions.

-We have created opportunities for women to have a voice and build hands-on skills in an atmosphere of mutual respect alongside men, from our past work providing clean drinking water to villages in India to our barn-raising Co-op program.
-We will continue to provide safe and encouraging environments for women to learn and grow at our workshops, and plan new ways to advance women by having more female instructors, mentors, and “women-build” workshops.
+We have created opportunities for females to have a voice and build hands-on skills in an atmosphere of mutual respect alongside males, from our past work providing clean drinking water to villages in India to our barn-raising Co-op program.
+We will continue to provide safe and encouraging environments for females to learn and grow at our workshops, and plan new ways to advance females by having more female instructors, mentors, and “women-build” workshops.

 Resolution #2: We will embrace diversity within and without our organization.

 As much as WMG values diversity, it is not strongly reflected by our pool of volunteers, donors, and clients.
 We will increase our efforts to reach disadvantaged, minority, and even politically-diverse communities.
 We will accomplish this through targeted recruitment for volunteer programs including the Green Living Co-op, Docent program, and Monsoon Squad, and solicit a broad applicant pool for staff and board openings.
-At the Living Lab & Learning Center this year, we will be creating educational signage throughout the campus in English and Spanish.
+At the Living Lab & Learning Center, we've created educational signage throughout the campus in English and Spanish to expand language access.